saras152/Traffic-Sign-Classifier/README.md

 I converted the images to grayscale so that the memory required to process the network is smaller.
 Additionally, to make the average value of the pixel values zero, subtracted mean of each image pizel value (np.mean()) from the image, and then to reduce the scale of the values, divided the pixel value with standard deviation (np.std()).
 This resulted in most of the values for the pixels represented in a narrow band(less than 1), and they are all centered about 0.

-2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: